intameli/T1A3/readme.md

 The Bow of Zyx: Increases damage done by X, Y and Z letter tiles

-Golden Fleece: Increases player health by 1 heart
+Golden Fleece: Increases player health

 ## Features

 ### Core gameplay loop

 The core gameplay loop consists of displaying the UI, getting input and then displaying the resulting changes.
 This is the order the program executes these step in the code.
-However, due to the program pausing for player input, the player sees the output for the previous turn first.
-(Unless it is the first turn obviously)
+However, due to the program pausing for player input, the player sees the output from the previous turn first.

 Under the previous input, a line of stars is printed so that each turn can be differentiated.
 Below that, outputs from what happened in the previous turn are printed by various functions.
 I will go into more detail about this in each features specific section.
 The outputs you might see here include your attack, the enemies attack, ailments that have begun or ended, whether you have defeated an enemy and a new one has appeared, treasures you have obtained and the next chapter/location you will be entering.